mmikowski/hi_score/README.md

 - `05 Develop - Test`: Run 1,413 regression tests.
 Use the the examples to add your own.
 - `06 Develop - Coverage`: Inspect code coverage (currently 99.7%).
 - `07 Develop - Commit`: Check-in code after passing checks.
-- `08 Build` - Extract, compress, obsfucate, and otherwise prepare application for distribution
+- `08 Build`: Extract, compress, obsfucate, and otherwise prepare application for distribution
 - `09 Publish`: Publish to coveralls and NPM.
 - `10 Deploy`: Deploy application to configured servers
 - `11 Feedback`: Gather feedback from deployed sites.

 ## Benefits
-- Automation of many best practices.
+- Get demonstrated best practice immediately
+- Block bad practice through linting tools
+- Get recommended libraries and assets for most components of an SPA
-- Tools for every stage of the SPA product lifecycle through a single manifest (`package.json`) and a single tool (`npm`).
+- Use `package.json` to configure and manage every stage of the product life.
-- `xhi` utlities include dozens of useful, well-test utilties and [type-casting](_05) tools.
+- Exploit highly-test utilities with 98% code coverage
+- Get type safety by using simple [type-casting](_05) tools instead of an overbearing framework.
-- All `xhi` code adheres strictly to the [Code standard][_03] ([Quick-reference][_04]) as do many supporting libraries.
+- Evaluate the value of a uniformly applied [Code standard][_03] ([Quick-reference][_04]) libraries in the `xhi` libraries.
-- Core `xhi` libs currently have 98% coverage.
-- Sample example application ready for immediate build and study.
-- Add tools easily to `jsdom` + `nodeunit` test suite.
+- Add tests as required to test.d drop-directory
-- Make process creates distribution for
+- Build example application using the examples provided

 ## Notes on each step
 ###